Welcome to the New York Protected Areas Database (NYPAD)

 Background:

-NYPAD is the essential resource for tracking New York State's permanently protected lands, and a planning tool for state agencies, organizations, and individuals working to conserve New York State's lands and waters.
+NYPAD is an essential resource for tracking New York State's permanently protected lands, and a planning tool for state agencies, organizations, and individuals working to conserve New York State's lands and waters.
 It also supports 30x30, the State's initiative to conserve thirty percent of lands and waters by 2030.
 The data in NYPAD can be viewed in the interactive map, or downloaded for use with a mapping application (such as ArcGIS Pro, or QGIS).
 Limited attribute information about an area is available in the interactive map.
 Full attribute information is available in the downloaded data.

 Not all lands in NYPAD are open to the public - "protected" is not the same as "open."
 Inclusion in NYPAD does not imply permission for the public to enter that area – many lands in NYPAD are not publicly accessible.
 We do not provide information on public access in this map viewer.
 Assume any protected area included in NYPAD is closed to the public until you verify it is open by contacting the managing organization or consulting their website for information on public access and other rules regarding use of the area.